Lavkesh Dwivedi

 Software Engineer II

-Built enterprise energy management applications, n-tier web apps and data systems.
-Set the database architecture and optimization standards on SQL Server, built reporting with SSRS, and ran CI/CD with Git and Jenkins.
-Solid foundational engineering work.
+I built enterprise energy management applications, including n-tier web apps and the data systems behind them, and along the way set the database architecture and optimisation standards on SQL Server, built reporting with SSRS, and ran the CI/CD pipeline on Git and Jenkins.
+The work was the kind of foundational engineering that doesn't show up on conference panels but quietly shapes how you think about every system that comes after, which is why I'm still grateful for it years later.

 Apr 2014 – Jan 2015